macd/CarND-Capstone/final_report.md

     Non-trainable params: 320
     __________________________________________

-I trained this NN on a data set of 830 images.
+I trained this NN on a data set of ~1100 images.
 Some where from a set of ~280 that my mentor pointed me too.
-Some were from Grigory's training set.
-I found that I had to augment slightly for traffic lights 5 and 6.
+Some were from Grigory's simulation training set.
+Grigory also extracted images from the rosbag of the test track, which I also included.
+I found that I had to augment slightly for traffic lights 5, 6, and 8.
 I got these images by instrumenting the tl_detector.py file.
 It is easy to get labeled data this way, since we are only classifying.
 We just name the images with the light state as returned by the simulator.

 The final training was done from scratch, ie no transfer learning, for 200 epochs with a batch size of 16.
 The script to do this is in the scripts/train_keras.py file.

-The final size is only 3.3MB and performs well on the track.
+The final size is only 3.3MB and performs well on the track and classifies all the rosbag images correct, _but_ it is likely that it will not generalize well.

 ## ROS comments